 Grade 8 Very strong demands at every level.
 Complex rhythms and time signatures.
 Technique and range are musical considerations which do not take the level of the performer into consideration.
 Very challenging material.

 A superb realization of this perpetual standard.
 Organized in three groups of trumpets, one of two, and two of four.
 Transposed to B-flat for easier accessibility.
 Optional timpani part included.
-NOTE: to view the video full screen to better see the music, click on the lower right hand corner of the video.
+NOTE: to view the video by the Twin Cities Trumpet Ensemble full screen, click on the lower right hand corner of the video.